 Anderson’s previous positions include assistant editor of First Things; journalism fellow of the Phillips Foundation; and executive director of the Witherspoon Institute, where he was research assistant to Robert P. George and Jean Bethke Elshtain.

 Anderson received his bachelor of arts degree from Princeton University, graduating Phi Beta Kappa and magna cum laude.
-He is a doctoral candidate in political philosophy at the University of Notre Dame, where he received his master’s degree.
+He earned his doctoral degree in political philosophy from the University of Notre Dame, where he received his master’s degree.
 His research spans the natural law tradition in conversation with classical and contemporary liberalism.
-His dissertation, which he will defend in October 2014, is titled: “Neither Liberal nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights.”
+His dissertation, which he defended in October 2014, is titled: “Neither Liberal nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights.”

 Anderson, who was born in Baltimore, Md., currently resides in Washington, D.C.